 Effective immediately, the U.S. Grand Lodge Education Committee will offer its services to proofread, fact-check, and critique any publications or presentations which the membership of U.S. Grand Lodge would like to send us.
 This is a strictly voluntary service, and all input on the materials would be both a collaborative effort of the Committee and would be offered only as a service, not as required changes.
 If interested, please contact firstname.lastname@example.org for more information.

-In this presentation, we will discuss the gradual melding of astrology and tarot, which reached its fullest expression as a practical system in the Golden Dawn Tradition.
-We will begin by providing historical context, discuss their synthesis and systemization in the Golden Dawn and, finally, we will analyze practical examples of how astrology and tarot may be synthesized in such a way as to mutually elucidate and compliment the findings of each art singularly.
+Brother Lamb discusses the gradual melding of astrology and tarot, which reached its fullest expression as a practical system in the Golden Dawn Tradition.
+He begins by providing historical context, discussing their synthesis and systemization in the Golden Dawn and, finally, analyzes practical examples of how astrology and tarot may be synthesized in such a way as to mutually elucidate and compliment the findings of each art singularly.

 Jaime Paul Lamb is the author of Myth, Magick & Masonry: Occult Perspectives in Freemasonry (The Laudable Pursuit, 2018), Approaching the Middle Chamber: The Seven Liberal Arts in Freemasonry and the Western Esoteric Tradition (The Laudable Pursuit, 2020) and The Archetypal Temple and Other Writings on Masonic Esotericism (Tria Prima Press, 2021).
 He is a member of Lapis Lazuli Oasis OTO, Phoenix, AZ.